-The refund is automatically credited back to your billing method immediately.
+If the refund is approved by the freelancer or agency, it's automatically credited back to your billing method immediately.

 - You can check any refunds that you have received by going to Reports > Transaction History.

-Note: If your original payments came from multiple billing methods, we’ll automatically apply a single credit to your Upwork account that can be used to cover future invoices.
+If your original payments came from multiple billing methods, we’ll automatically apply a single credit to your Upwork account that can be used to cover future invoices.
 Alternatively, you can contact our customer support to request that we issue split credits to all the original billing methods that you used rather than to your Upwork account balance.
 Funds billed to one method cannot be refunded to another.

 You must file any dispute by Friday after a billing week closes.
-For example, you receive the week’s invoice on Monday at noon UTC.
-You have from then until Friday at midnight UTC to review those hours and file a dispute, if needed.
-Click here to learn more about filing an hourly dispute.
+For example, if you receive the week’s invoice on Monday at noon UTC, you have from then until Friday at midnight UTC to review those hours and file a dispute.
+Learn more about disputing hours to learn more about filing an hourly dispute.